CSE232-MSU/CSE232/setup/setup_windows.md

 Go ahead and hit the top **Install** button.

-Close out of the VSCode instance you were just using to install the Remote Development extension, and bring up your Linux terminal.
-Stay at, or navigate to the home directory (execute `cd ~` if you're not there).
+Close out of the VSCode instance you were just using to install the Remote Development extension, and bring up your Linux terminal (if not open, it's like any other application on your computer; simply do a Windows search for "Ubuntu" and it should appear in the results, you can make a desktop shortcut for it if you'd like).

+In your terminal: stay at, or navigate to the home directory (execute `cd ~` if you're not there).

 Run the command: `code .` (note the space-separated period following the word "code"), and you should see the terminal unpack some items and launch a new VSCode instance.
 This unpacking is a one-time thing; it will normally open a VSCode window instantaneously.